gkjohnson/three-bvh-csg/README.md

 ### Phase 2
 - add support for groups
   - can treat index as an "indirect" buffer and store groups pointing to the position buffer
-- add nice visual shader
+- add nice visual shader (uv texture)

-- polygon clipping
+### Phase 3
 - Half edge structure to cull triangles

-### Phase 3
 - Cached data
 - Operational hierarchy

 ### Phase 4
 - Workers
 - Demo with a meaningful scene

+### Later
+- polygon clipping

 ### Phase 5
 - Demo with drag to build polygon